Attractions closed and events canceled amid coronavirus outbreak - Local News 8

 It started with the shuttering of Shanghai Disney Resort, but it wouldn’t be long before all of Asia’s Disney-themed parks closed due to coronavirus concerns.

+And while Shanghai Disney announced plans for a partial reopening Monday, around the world, closures and cancellations are becoming an everyday occurrence.

-As the virus spreads around the world, infecting more than 89,000 people globally, major tourist attractions and events that draw visitors from all over the globe are feeling its effects.
+As the virus continues to spread, major tourist attractions and events that draw visitors from all over the world are feeling its effects.

 Even Paris’ famed Louvre Museum temporarily closed its doors after an outbreak of the virus rose in France and other parts of Europe.
-It re-opened today, following three days of suspended operations.
+It reopened March 5, following three days of suspended operations.

+Meanwhile, the situation in Italy has become increasingly dire.
+On Sunday, most of Italy’s north was placed under lockdown.

+On Monday in Ireland, the city of Dublin announced plans to cancel its annual St. Patrick’s Day parade, which typically draws huge crowds.
+Concerns surrounding the number and proximity of people also led to the cancellation of Cork’s St. Patrick’s Day parade.

 Attractions